Coconut3223/knowledge/docs/NLP/opennmt.md

 It includes vanilla NMT models along with support for **attention, gating, stacking, input feeding, regularization, beam search and all other options** necessary for state-of-the-art performance.
 The project is fully self-contained depending on minimal number of external Lua libraries and including also a simple language independent reversible tokenization and detokenization tools. 完全独立，只有少部分依赖 标记 & 去标记 的东西。

-!!! quote 官方 paper 【Abstract】
+!!! quote "官方 paper 【Abstract】"
     We describe an open-source toolkit for neural machine translation (NMT).
 The toolkit **prioritizes efficiency, modularity, and extensibility with the goal of supporting NMT research into model architectures, feature representations, and source modalities**, while maintaining competitive performance and reasonable training requirements.
 The toolkit consists of modeling and translation support, as well as detailed pedagogical documentation about the underlying techniques.
     [Open-Source Toolkit for Neural Machine Translation]